chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Change DISTHERE to 0.0 in COM_dist.RST.

 We also need a file for the pulling step COM_pull.RST.
-This is similar yet specifies a starting positon of 0 and a final position of 32, the force constant for pulling is also reduced to 1.1.
+This is similar to COM_dist.RST but specifies a starting positon of 0 and a final position of 32, the force constant for pulling is also reduced to 1.1.

 We now have the .RST files for equilibration (methanol is held at z=0) and for the pulling (methanol is moved from z=0 to z=32A).